seunomosowon/TA-mailclient/README.md

 | Platforms | Platform independent |
 | Lookup file changes | No lookups included in this app |

+This version does not support unencrypted connections to mailboxes.
+It supports IMAP on Splunk v7.x and 8.x, while POP3 is only supported on v8.x.

 The administrator is responsible for setting the sourcetype to whatever is desired, as well as extracting CIM fields for the sourcetype.
 This app already includes several extractions for different parts of the message that can be reused.